dbkbali/delayedJob/README.md

 d.
 When a lower bid is placed, the previous bid is refunded to the previous bidder
 3. User A also sets a timeout on his job with a minimum duration of 1 hour after the delay has elapsed.
 If the winning bidder does not execute the job within this timeout, User A can cancel the job and claim the collateral the bidder forfeited.
 4. If User B is the lowest bidder and executes the job, User A is refunded the difference in the max bid and the execution bid reward, and User B receives the reward and is refunded his collateral.
+5. If there are no lower bids than the maximum reward the job cannot be executed

 ## Prerequisites
 - Node.js ^v18.6.0